A new Government report shows that employers do not support HMRC’s plans to shift the burden of IR35 enforcement onto public sector organisations.

 There was a “common assumption particularly evident in smaller organisations that subcontractors will deal with their own tax and that this is in the ‘nature’ of being self employed.”

-The report found that there was general resistance to the proposed changes in responsibility over who operates IR35.
+The report found that there was general resistance to the proposed changes in responsibility for who operates IR35.

 Potential impact on employers